ljq/jackliu-golang-notes/EN/func.md

 * It has nothing to do with the caller.
 It is only in the function body.
 Use the function return value name reasonably to avoid mixing parameters and return value function aliases.

 ##### The Go function type implements the interface -- calls the function as an interface
-The function body implements the interface
-The declaration of a function does not directly implement the interface; you need to define the function as a type and then use the type to implement the structure.
-When a type method is called, the function ontology needs to be called as well.
+* Function body implementation interface considerations The declaration of a function cannot directly implement the interface.
+You need to define the function as a type and use the type to implement the structure.
+When a type method is called, the function body also needs to be called.
 ```
-The // function is defined as a type
+// The function is defined as a type
 Type FuncCaller func(interface{}) // func(interface{}) is defined as type FuncCaller.
 // implements the Invoker Call
 Func (f FuncCaller) Call(p interface{}) {